Frequently Asked Questions

 Q. Are jet skis allowed on the lake?

 A. There are no jet skis allowed on the lake.
-Currently you may use water skis, wakeboards and hydrofoil skis.
+Currently you may use boats, kayaks, and paddle boards.
 The closest lake where jet skis are allowed is Lake Elsinore.

 Q. Is there a place to board horses in Canyon Lake?